itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 Sanalog likes to play.
 Sanalog is:

-> Currently in active duty, cooking three meals a day for ~60 people.
-I am also a Field Radio Operator and Drill Instructor when they need me to be.
-Guess that's how it is when the entire base is ran by such few people.
-I update sanaBlog on my phone.
+> Currently studying computer science in university and deeply regretting taking a two year leave of absence.
+I update sanaBlog during class.

 Sanalog operates under the [credo](/blog/credo).